The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 This post may contain affiliate links.

 It can be very difficult to keep an RV cool in hot weather.
-The camper's windows amplify the sun's rays, creating a greenhouse effect that quickly raises the indoor temperature, making it difficult to keep cool even with an RV air conditioner.
+A camper’s windows amplify the sun’s rays, creating a greenhouse effect that quickly raises the indoor temperature.
+Even in an RV with air conditioning, it is difficult to keep cool.

-In this article, I'll share some tips for keeping your trailer or motorhome as cool as possible without having to use air conditioning.
-I'll also provide some links to where to buy RV air conditioners, and some alternatives to air conditioning.
-Finally, I'll give you some ideas for keeping cool when escaping the heat isn't an option.
+In this article, I’ll share some tips for keeping your trailer or motorhome as cool as possible without using air conditioning.
+I’ll also provide some links to where to buy RV air conditioners and some alternatives to air conditioning.
+Finally, I’ll give you some ideas for keeping cool when escaping the heat isn’t an option.

 Sunlight coming through RV windows causes indoor temperatures to rise due to the greenhouse effect.

-When I was at an RV park in Texas in the middle of the summer, I closed the blinds and put a sheet of Reflectix in my south-facing window during the hottest part of the day, but normally I prefer methods of keeping out the sun that don't make my RV dark inside or prevent me from seeing out the window, which is why I looked for other ways to cut down on the sun's rays entering my RV.
+When I was at an RV park in Texas in the middle of the summer, I closed the blinds and put a sheet of Reflectix in my south-facing window during the hottest part of the day.

-One way to reduce the amount of sunlight that enters your camper yet still be able to enjoy the view out your windows as well as the natural daylight they provide is to add reflective window film to your RV windows.
+One way to reduce the amount of sunlight that enters your camper while still allowing natural light is to add reflective window film to your RV windows.

 RV with reflective window tinting